Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Broken

 Pips with a Broken notch cannot be crossed out when gaining Insight.
-If you gain a Broken notch but you cannot fill in another Insight pip, you permanently lose control of your character.
+When you gain your 12th Broken notch, you permanently lose control of your character.

 ### Hardened